johnwalicki/TI-SimpleLink-Workshop/README.md

 - Instructions : [Unpack the TI SimpleLink CC3235SF LaunchPad and BoosterPacks](part1/UNBOX.md)

-### Section 2 -  connect to the STM32MP1
+### Section 2 -  connect to the LaunchPad

-This section shows you how to power up OpenSTLinux on the STM32MP1, detect the WiFi IP address and connect to the device via ssh
+This section shows you how to program the TI SimpleLink CC3235SF LaunchPad, connect to the WiFi and create the Watson IoT Cloud project

 - Instructions : Install [Code Composer Studio IDE](part1/CCSIDE.md)